alenaks/SigmaPie/README.md

 ## Tier-based strictly local languages

-**Tier-based strictly local (TSL)** grammars operate just like the strictly local ones, but they have power to _ignore_ a certain set of symbols completely.
-The set of symbols that is not ignored are called **tier** symbols, and the one that do not matter for the well-formedness of strings are the **non-tier** ones [(Heinz et al. 2011)](https://pdfs.semanticscholar.org/b934/bfcc962f65e19ae139426668e8f8054e5616.pdf).
+**Tier-based strictly local (TSL)** grammars operate just like the strictly local ones, but they have the power to _ignore_ a certain set of symbols completely.
+The set of symbols that are not ignored are called **tier** symbols, and the ones that do not matter for the well-formedness of strings are the **non-tier** ones [(Heinz et al. 2011)](https://pdfs.semanticscholar.org/b934/bfcc962f65e19ae139426668e8f8054e5616.pdf).

 Assume that we have the following sets of tier and non-tier symbols.